tenstorrent/tt-metal/docs/source/libraries/tt_dnn.rst

 to TT Accelerator device.
 To use this functionality, you must call `tt_lib.device.SetDefaultDevice(tt_device)` to set your TT Accelerator device as the default device that will be used to execute operations on tensors that are on host machine.

-Operation Infra
+Operation Infrastructure
 ----------------------------

 TT-DNN has operation infrastructure which is used to launch, profile and cache operations generically.

 To add a new operation that can plug in to the infrastructure, all that's needed is a struct that implements methods needed by operation inferface.
-Below, is an example of how to declare a new operation with all of the methods requred by the interface.
+Below, is an example of how to declare a new on-device operation with all of the methods requred by the interface.

 .. code-block::